-There is such a long list of parties happening in Paris for this night of overflowing Champagne, c’est impossible you won’t find something to suit your fancy.
-While nightclubs like Wanderlust and the Aquarium are staples of the Parisian réveillon scene, my favorite has to be up on rooftops where I can see the skyline– Rooftop Montmartre and Oxygen Rooftop both have panoramic views of the city where you can watch the Arc de Triomphe fireworks from afar!
+While nightclubs like Wanderlust and the Aquarium are staples for a Parisian réveillon, my favorite has to be up on rooftops where I can see the skyline – Terrase in the Hotel Montmartre and Oxygen Rooftop both have panoramic views of the city where you can watch the Arc de Triomphe fireworks from afar!

-Paris, a gastronomic giant, will certainement not disappoint you, however you want to dine and welcome the new year.
-If touristic dinners like cabaret shows and cruises by the Seine aren’t your thing, a more local dine-then-club experience with the Beaumarly group (with 9 locations all over Paris) awaits you.
+If touristic dinners like those at cabaret shows and on cruises by the Seine aren’t your thing, a more local dine-then-club experience with the Beaumarly group (with locations all over Paris) awaits you.

 Wherever you are, the most favored of all celebrations is the one held at home with your best people.
-Host a party or attend one, pop some bubbly, feast on some oysters, and don’t forget the cheese platter!
-Cheers to you, and wishing you a wonderful 2022!
+Host a party or attend one, pop some champagne, make a French holiday feast, and don’t forget the cheese platter!
+Cheers to you, and wishing you a wonderful 2026!

 Related Links